TheDayDreamer01/NoteApp-Flask-API/README.md

 - SQLAlchemy: A powerful SQL toolkit and Object-Relational Mapping (ORM) library.
 - Bcrypt: A password-hashing library for secure password storage.
 - CORS (Cross-Origin Resource Sharing): Enables cross-origin resource sharing in the API.
-- SQLite3 or MySQL: Choose the database backend based on user preference.
+- SQLite3 or MySQL: Choose the database backend based on user preference (by default SQLite3 is used).

 ## Installation